jpclemente/SparkStreaming-Kafka/README.md

 # SparkStreaming-Kafka

 ## Overview
-This is Streaming program that reads from a kafka topic and uses SparkStreaming to process the data and write into another topic.
+This is a streaming program that reads data from a kafka topic and uses SparkStreaming to process it and write it into another topic.

 ## User guide

-### Starting zookeeer kafka
+### Starting zookeeper kafka
-First you need to start zookeeper and kafka server.
-Assuming that there is KAFKA_HOME environment variable, this commands should to the work:
+First of all, you need to start zookeeper and kafka servers.
+Assuming there is KAFKA_HOME environment variable, these commands should start them:

 $KAFKA_HOME/bin/zookeeper-server-start.sh config/zookeeper.properties